A Guide to Visiting Denali National Park: The Best Things To Do in the Summer

 Things You Should Know Before Visiting Denali:

-• Only about 30% of visitors actually get to see Mount Denali (I was not one of the lucky ones!).
+- Only about 30% of visitors actually get to see Mount Denali.
+After two visits, I still have not seen it (but I have seen it from Anchorage).
 Keep your expectations low so that you’ll be extra appreciative if the sky is clear during your trip.

 Hotels Near Denali